PalisadoesFoundation/talawa-api/INSTALLATION.md

 2. `For Windows Users using WSL`:

-   PS: If you don't want to go through the trouble of setting up WSL locally you can use a hosted DB like Redis Cloud , more about that below for development purposes.
-Although it is recommended to set up Redis locally.
-Currently , Windows does not natively support Windows.It can only be installed and run using WSL.
-If you are a Windows user and want to set up Redis using Windows Subsystem for Linux (WSL), follow these steps:
+If you'd rather not deal with the hassle of setting up WSL on your computer, there's another option: you can use a hosted database like Redis Cloud.
+More details about this are provided below, mainly for when you're working on development tasks.
+But it's a good idea to set up Redis on your own computer if you can.
+Right now, Redis isn't supported directly on Windows – you can only install and use it through WSL.
+If you're a Windows user and want to get Redis working using the Windows Subsystem for Linux (WSL), just follow these steps:

    - **Step 1**: Install WSL (Windows Subsystem for Linux) following the official [WSL Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install).